-In this project, Professor Jenny Morgan and her team at University College, London will use a mouse model to investigate the biological process that leads to muscle fibre death in Duchenne muscular dystrophy.
-They will establish whether a newly identified process is a primary mechanism of cell death and if so, search for potential therapeutic targets that could prevent the loss of muscle fibres.
+In this project, Professor Jenny Morgan and her team at University College, London used a mouse model to investigate a biological process that leads to muscle fibre death in Duchenne muscular dystrophy.

 - Apoptosis, or a cell suicide: the cell organises its own death by digesting itself from the inside.
 This is a clean way to die, where there is no cell explosion.
 There is a great deal of knowledge on apoptosis and there are medicines that can prevent it.